23f2005144/comment-category-classification/README.md

 ### Handling Zero-Inflated Features

-Features such as emoticon counts, if_1, and downvote were heavily zero-inflated.
+Features such as emoticon counts, `if_1`, and `downvote` were heavily zero-inflated.
 Instead of treating them purely as continuous features, binary indicators were introduced to explicitly model feature presence versus absence, reducing skewness and allowing models to learn meaningful patterns.

 ### Handling Skewed Features

-Two transformation strategies were evaluated on features such as upvote, if_2, average word length, and word count:
+Two transformation strategies were evaluated on features such as `upvote`, `if_2`, average word length, and word count:

 * Log transformation
 * Yeo-Johnson transformation